 - Avoid alcohol.

-- Eat at least two hours before bedtime.
+- Eat at least two to three hours before bedtime.

 - Lose weight if you're overweight or obese.